It is very important that the children on time at the beginning of the school day.

 There is no automatic entitlement in law to holidays in school time.

 All applications for leave must be made in advance and at the discretion of the school a maximum of 10 days in any academic year may be authorised under certain circumstances.
 The Governing Body has instructed the Headteacher to ensure that any request for a holiday where there is a record of unacceptable levels of absence and/or lateness is not to be authorised.
-Next year where attendance is below 90%, or where it was below 90% this year, no leave of absence will be authorised.
+Where attendance is below 90%, or where it was below 90% the previous year, no leave of absence will be authorised.

 Any holiday taken without the agreement of the school will be classed as unauthorised.
 The local authority will then issue a fine per child, for each parent, who take unauthorised holidays in term time.